msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ![Gridded spatial Gaussian process example: Estimates vs. truth](../assets/figures/gridded.png)

-Finally, we can apply our estimators to observed data.
-Note that when we have a single replicate only (which is often the case in spatial statistics), non-parametric bootstrap is not possible, and we instead use parametric bootstrap:
+Finally, we can apply our estimators to observed data:

 ```
 θ = sample(1)                          # true parameter
 Z = simulate(θ)                        # "observed" data
-θ̂(Z)                                   # point estimates
+estimate(θ̂, Z)                         # point estimate
 interval(q̂, Z)                         # 95% marginal posterior credible intervals
-bs = bootstrap(θ̂, θ̂(Z), simulate, m)   # parametric bootstrap intervals
-interval(bs)                           # 95% parametric bootstrap intervals
 ```

 ## Irregular spatial data

 To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN; see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025](https://doi.org/10.1080/10618600.2024.2433671)).
 The overall workflow remains as given in previous examples, with two key additional steps:

-- Sampling spatial configurations during the training phase, possibly using an appropriately chosen spatial point process: see, for example, [`maternclusterprocess`](@ref).
+- Sampling spatial configurations during the training phase, possibly using an appropriately chosen spatial point process; see, for example, [`maternclusterprocess()`](@ref).
-- Storing the spatial data as a graph: see [`spatialgraph`](@ref).
+- Storing the spatial data as a graph; see [`spatialgraph()`](@ref).

-For illustration, we again consider a spatial Gaussian process model with exponential covariance function, and we define a struct for storing expensive intermediate objects needed for data simulation.
+For illustration, we again consider a spatial Gaussian process model with exponential covariance function, and we define a type for storing expensive intermediate objects needed for data simulation.
 In this example, these objects include Cholesky factors, and spatial graphs which store the adjacency matrices needed to perform graph convolution:

 ```